clockworksoul/adventofcode/README.md

 # Advent of Code

 My entries for the annual [Advent of Code](https://adventofcode.com/).
-I usually do it for like 3 or 4 days and lose interest.
+I usually do it for like a week (tops) and lose interest.

 ## My Entries